ay-lab/FitHiChIP/README.md

 FitHiChIP analyzes HiChIP / PLAC-seq data and derives the statistical significant CIS interactions.

-Detailed documentation of FitHiChIP is provided in
+A comprehensive documentation of FitHiChIP is provided in

 https://ay-lab.github.io/FitHiChIP/